Werocky/se2022-01-HikeTracker/retrospective/Retrospective_3.md

 - What caused your errors in estimation (if any)?
   - Layout restructure and the technical tasks related were trickier than thought, hence some tasks took longer than expected.
+  - Layout retructure introduced issues (on SonarQube), hence increasing the TD.
+  - Not so precise actual remediation effort tracked.
 - What lessons did you learn (both positive and negative) in this sprint?
-  - To be more precise when naming tasks because this can bring to misunderstanding.
+  - To be more precise when naming tasks because this can lead to misunderstanding.
 - Which improvement goals set in the previous retrospective were you able to achieve?
   - Tasks with max 4 Hours of estimation.
   - Improvement on estimation and spent hours with reference to the previous sprints.